 I wrote the title to this blog about a week and a half ago, but that’s as far as I got.
-Now that the pictures are uploaded, I can show you what a wonderful visit Noah (6) and I had when he was here for a sleepover.
+Now that the pictures are uploaded, I can show you what a wonderful visit Noah (6) and I had when he came for a sleepover.
 He loves to go into the forest that surrounds our house so we can discover things, so after we finished breakfast that’s what we did.

 The first thing Noah did with the binoculars is turn them wrong-way around so he could check out his boots.